StevenCopeland/CS250/README.md

 # CS250
 How do I interpret user needs and implement them into a program?
 How does creating “user stories” help with this?
+An easy way to think about converting user needs into the program is to simplify them similarly to pseudocode when coding.
+Identify clear outcomes the work backwards for the steps to get there.
+User stories help to lay everything out in this process making following along and visualizing each individual goal much easier.

 How do I approach developing programs?
 What Agile processes do I hope to incorporate into my future development work?
+When developing I like to split the project up into different sections to outline a sort of checklist for completion.
+Some Agile processes I can adopt would be reflecting upon each section as I finish them, and combining that with the adaptability seen with Agile.
+Being okay with tinkering with my work as I progress even though it means spending more time doing so, to ensure a better product.

 What does it mean to be a good team member in software development?
+I believe being a good team member is done the same in software development as in any other field.
+Open mindedness and collaboration with your team members to collectively arrive at one common goal regardless of position is applicable everywhere regardless of the field of work.